“The spiritual, moral, social and cultural development of pupils at Etz Chaim is outstanding.” (Pikuach report 2017)

 The children have a weekly Parashah lesson in which they become familiar with stories from the Torah (Bible).
-In addition they participate in discussions and activities about the ethical and moral values (middot and mitzvot) that they can learn from these events.
+In addition, they participate in discussions and activities about the ethical and moral values (middot and mitzvot) that they can learn from these events.
 We focus on helping children to see the relevance of Torah (Bible Studies) to modern living.
 The children participate in class projects that are connected to Parashat Hashavua (weekly Bible Portion) and singing, art and drama are incorporated regularly into these lessons.
-Our children are encouraged to share their learning with their families during Shabbat (the Sabbath) through interactive weekly Parashah (Bible Portion) sheets/newsletters.
+Our children are encouraged to share their learning with their families during Shabbat (the Sabbath).

 Chumash (Textual Bible Studies)

-In Year 2 the children learn Chumash (text of weekly Bible Portion) readiness skills such as how to find the place in a chumash and how to use gematrias (numerical value of Hebrew letters).
 In Year 3 the children receive their first chumash at a special Chagigat HaChumash Ceremony.
-Throughout Key Stage Two we will use the very popular JCP Chumash curriculum.
+Throughout Key Stage Two we will use the very popular JCP/ PAJES Chumash curriculum.
 This curriculum is highly motivating and provides a wide range of exciting resources.
-The children start to learn Mishna in Year 6.
+In Year 6 the children learn Mishna linked to the chagim.

 Jewish Way of Life

 We offer and promote Jewish family education and enhancement activities in conjunction with SEED.
 We have successfully offered a wide range of activities for both children and their parents.
-Themed festival workshops include: flag making for Succot, Chanukah and Shavuot craft workshops, a grand Purim fun morning and model Sedarim which were attended by the children together with their parents.
+Themed festival workshops include: Rosh Hashanah, Chanukah and Shavuot craft workshops, a grand Purim fun morning and model Sedarim which were attended by the children together with their parents.